 It’s made of Lapis Lazuli and Rudraksha beads.
 The former stimulates the intellect while the latter enhances relaxation and inner peace.
 One of the nice touches is that it is produced sustainably, and no trees are lost in production.
 The mala comes packaged in a cute little cotton carry bag.

 - Bad: A little expensive

 This is one of the best malas on Amazon.
-It is a little expensive, but high quality and a reasonable price compared to some other manufacturers (I have one that cost $350).
+It is a bit pricey, but high quality and reasonably priced compared to some other manufacturers (I have one that cost $350).

 - Pros: Great price, charmingly packaged, high quality

 - Choose this mala necklace if: You want to boost your compassion and achieve emotional balance.